 Safari lodges and camps serve international-style cuisine, generally of an extremely high standard, along with local beer and imported wine and spirits.
 Good restaurants and bars can be found in main towns, often within hotels.
 Elsewhere, food is more basic: millet and sorghum porridge are the local staples.

-Botswana’s climatic pattern is typical of southern Africa, although its rainfall is less than countries further east.
+Botswana’s climatic pattern is typical of southern Africa, although its rainfall is lower than countries further east.
 The rains in Botswana come mostly between December and March when average minimum temperatures are in the low 20°s.
 Some days will be bright and sunny, some will have afternoon thunderstorms, and some will just be grey.

 April and May in Botswana are generally lovely, with the sky clear and the landscape green.
 Night temperatures start to drop during these months, especially in the Kalahari.
 Note that places in and around the Okavango tend to have less extreme, more moderate temperatures than the drier areas of the Kalahari.

-This continues into September and October, when temperatures climb again, drying the landscapes and concentrating the game even more.
+This continues into September and October, when temperatures climb again, drying the landscape and concentrating the game even more.
 This is the best time for big game safaris – although October can feel very hot, with maximum temperatures sometimes approaching 40°C.

-November is difficult to predict, as it can sometimes be a continuation of October’s heat, whilst sometimes it’s cooled by the first rains; it’s always an interesting month.
+November is difficult to predict, as it can sometimes be a continuation of October’s heat, while sometimes it is cooled by the first rains; it’s always an interesting month.

 Some hotels, lodges and guest houses offer internet access or WiFi (free or paid), and there are internet cafes in Gaborone and Maun.
 Internet access in more remote rural areas is often hard to come by.

-Power plugs and electrical sockets (outlets) in Botswana are type D, G, and M.If your appliance’s plug doesn’t match the shape of these sockets, you will need a travel plug adapter in order to plug in.
+Power plugs and electrical sockets (outlets) in Botswana are type D, G, and M. If your appliance’s plug doesn’t match the shape of these sockets, you will need a travel plug adapter in order to plug in.
 Travel plug adapters simply change the shape of your appliance’s plug to match whatever type of socket you need to plug into.

+Electrical sockets (outlets) in Botswana usually supply electricity at between 220 and 240 volts AC.
+If you’re plugging in an appliance that was built for 220-240 volt electrical input, or an appliance that is compatible with multiple voltages, then an adapter is all you need.
 But travel plug adapters do not change the voltage, so the electricity coming through the adapter will still be the same 220-240 volts the socket is supplying.
 If you need to use appliances that are not compatible with 220-240 volt electrical input, you will need a voltage converter.

 Green Season: November to March